The NCAA track and field championships features some of the fittest and fastest athletes in the country every year, and 2019 is no exception.

 🔥🔥🔥🔥🔥@GatorsTF’s Grant Holloway just blew the @SEC Championships record out of the water, took the 🌎 lead & improved his No. 2 all-time standing in collegiate history in the 110H!

 That was just the prelims, too 🤭 pic.twitter.com/m7E8OT0QOF

 Grant Holloway has been an athlete to watch for the last three years, and this season, in his third NCAA Outdoor championship performance, he's looking to become even more successful.
-The Gator junior enters the meet as the top seed in the East Preliminary men's 100m hurdles and the fifth seed in the men's long jump, a great position.
 A versatile athlete, Holloway is a four-time NCAA champion and four-time SEC champion, as well as the No. 2 110m hurdler in NCAA history.
 Holloway will attempt to cement his name into NCAA track and field history with a fifth and perhaps sixth individual title.